0xack13/chad/README.md

 ```

 Chad is a high-level, general-purpose programming language, similar to Rust, C, and JavaScript.
+Chad scripts can be interpreted directly, like Javascript/Python or compiled into binary executables like C/Rust, hence it is called an interpreter-compiler.
 ## Example

 Below is a hello world program written in Chad: